Liliose-Gashugi/Simple-Polling-App/README.md

 # Simple Polling App
-This is a basic polling app built using Django and Django REST Framework.
+This is a basic polling app built using Django which will allow users to create polls and view them as well as their votes for a certain topic!

 ---

-## 📦 Features
+## Features

 - View homepage with basic layout
 - Create a new poll